giftos1/programming-guide/Programming-Patterns.md

 ## Function design

+The most important aspect of function design is the **Single Responsibility Principle (SRP)**, which means that functions should "do one thing".
+What "one thing" means depends on the context, but a single function should be an abstraction of a single task.

 In general, there are 3 kinds of functions, those that are designed to:
 * get input (from the user or another source)
 * process data